MergeMix: A Unified Augmentation Paradigm for Visual and Multi-Modal Understanding: Detail Information

 \subsection{Future work}

 There are still some shortcomings in MergeMix for MLLMs.
-In future work, we will explore this from two levels: \textbf{(1)} From the data perspective: MergeMix focuses on the enhancement of the image modality during training, while text inputs still remain raw.
+In future work, we will explore this from: \textbf{(1)} From the data perspective: MergeMix focuses on the enhancement of the image modality during training, while text inputs still remain raw.
 How to extend mixup to the text modality in MLLM tasks needs to be solved, as this can provide more fine-grained optimization guidelines. \textbf{(2)} From the model perspective: The token merging is still static and unlearned.
-Improving the merging strategy to make it learnable via metrics or backpropagation could enhance the token merging ability for mixing.
+Improving the merging strategy to make it learnable via metrics or backpropagation could enhance the token merging ability for mixing. \textbf{(3)} How to use sampling to find the optimal candidate as the loser from multiple augmented data, like RL-based methods~\citep{feng2025can, feng2025rewardmap} and how to construct high-quality losers when adopting image editing methods~\citep{wang2026free} are also promising ways to obtain the preference pairs.